derek/node-cornify/README.md

 cornify
 ========

-cornify is a super magical module for NodeJS
+cornify is a super magical unicorn module for NodeJS based off the cornify.com.

+Don't let you server-side JavaScript be left without your trusty one-horned sidekick, add a few corns in today!

 Installing cornify
 -------------------